skip to main content

 After reviewing your credit history and assessing your budget, it’s time to start researching lenders and loan options.
 Some factors to take into consideration when shopping for lenders include the loan amount, monthly payment, and interest rate.

-Some lenders will prequalify borrowers, so you’ll be able to see the types of loan terms and the interest rate you qualify for without having to submit a formal application.
+Some lenders will prequalify borrowers, so you can see the types of loan terms and the interest rate you qualify for without submitting a formal application.
 Prequalifying for a loan doesn’t impact your credit score.
 Shop around and compare loan rates to find the best deal for you.

 4. Gather personal financial information